Google G Suite Drive Needs a Backup & Restore Solution

 - Export in Outlook compatible .pst format.
 A function that can range from niche to necessary depending on your circumstances.
 Businesses using migration tools to transition to Outlook can rely on Cloudally backups to ensure their archives can be restored into the proper format when needed.

-CloudAlly provides a GSuite backup, as it does for Microsoft Office 365, Salesforce, and more.
+CloudAlly provides a GSuite backup, as it does for Microsoft Office 365 (For more information see: Microsoft data recovery), Salesforce, and more.
 Get your data continuity is protected on Amazon AWS and enable point in time restore.